kkrull/apprenticeship-blog/_drafts/go-error-handling.md

 ## Notes from FP in Scala

-s safer and retains referential transparency, and through the use of higher-order functions, we can preserve the primary benefit of exceptions

-We can prove that y is not referentially transparent.
-Recall that any RT expression may be substituted with the value it refers to, and this substitution should preserve program meaning.
-If we substitute throw new Exception("fail!") for y in x + y, it produces a different result, because the exception will now be raised inside a try block that will catch the exception and return 43:

 Another way of understanding RT is that the meaning of RT expressions does not depend on context and may be reasoned about locally, whereas the meaning of non-RT expressions is context-dependent and requires more global reasoning.
 For instance, the meaning of the RT expression 42 + 5 doesn’t depend on the larger expression it’s embedded in—it’s always and forever equal to 47.
 But the meaning of the expression throw new Exception("fail") is very context-dependent—as we just demonstrated, it takes on different meanings depending on which try block (if any) it’s nested within.

 There are two main problems with exceptions: